epics-base/p4p/documentation/starting.rst

     python -m nose p4p   # Optional: runs automatic tests

 With this complete, open three terminal instances.
+One to run a PVA client, and two more to run PVA clients.
 In the first run a PVA server.
 Feel free to replace 'my:pv:name' with an arbitrary name string everywhere it occurs. ::

+    $ . p4ptest/bin/activate
     $ python -m p4p.server.cli my:pv:name=int
     ...
     INFO:p4p.server:Running server

 In a second terminal run the following.
 If successful, the last line will end with a zero value. ::

+    $ . p4ptest/bin/activate
     $ python -m p4p.client.cli monitor my:pv:name
     ...
     my:pv:name Mon Jul  9 19:24:01 2018 0L

 And finally, in a third terminal run the following.
 If successful, the second terminal should show the new value. ::

+    $ . p4ptest/bin/activate
     $ python -m p4p.client.cli put my:pv:name=5
     my:pv:name=5